CryptoGenics/esx_CryptoCustoms/README.md

 - Sell custom cars to players
 - Have DEALER plate cars for employees
 - Bill Player / Sell Car / Buy Car / DEALER plate to employee all in one menu
+- Boss can see outstanding bills
+- other options for employees/boss
+- esx_finanace support
+- jsfour-licenseplate support (licenseplate crafting)
 - other options for employees/boss
 ___